Competition between d-wave superconductivity and magnetism in uniaxially strained Sr2RuO4: Driving fluctuations analysis

 where summation over repeated indices is implicit.
 We arrive to a simpler picture by transforming this equation to real-space, introducing the lattice vectors $ b$.
 We write

 which leads us to

 Now, we are mainly interested in nearest neighbor superconductivity, thus restricting the allowed $ b$ to nearest neighbor form-factors.
-The two central quantities in the linearized gap equation are the particle-particle loop $\chi_{o_3',o_4';o_3,o_4}( b', b'')$ and the P-channel vertex $\Gamma^P_{o_1,o_2;o_3',o_4'}( b, b')$, which in the following we construct for a specific choice of a symmetrized basis for the $d_{x^2-y^2}$ and the extended $s$-wave SCOPs for a purely spin-fluctuation interaction $C( q_C = k+ k'- q_P)$.
+The two central quantities in the linearized gap equation are the particle-particle loop $\chi_{o_3',o_4';o_3,o_4}( b', b'')$ and the P-channel vertex $\Gamma^P_{o_1,o_2;o_3',o_4'}( b, b')$, which in the following we construct for a specific choice of a symmetrized basis for the $d_{\rm{x}^2-\rm{y}^2}$ and the extended $s$-wave SCOPs for a purely spin-fluctuation interaction $C( q_C = k+ k'- q_P)$.
 For this we introduce the symmetrized form-factors denoted by $f_{ b}( k)$: \begin{widetext}

-\end{widetext} From this we observe immediately two things: First, a pure spin-spin interaction does not differentiate between extended $s$-wave or $d_{x^2-y^2}$ (or $p_x$ and $p_y$).
+\end{widetext} From this we observe immediately two things: First, a pure spin-spin interaction does not differentiate between extended $s$-wave or $d_{\rm{x}^2-\rm{y}^2}$ (or $p_x$ and $p_y$).
 It merely gives a numerical prefactor to be put into the gap equation.
-Secondly, that prefactor is just dependent on the value of $C( r)$ for $ r$ on the nearest neighbors; i.e.~as long as the Fourier transform of C is attractive on the nearest neighbor, we generate even superconductivity whose symmetry is determined by the particle-particle loops fermionic argument only.
+Secondly, that prefactor is just dependent on the value of $C( r)$ for $ r$ on the nearest neighbors; i.e.~as long as the Fourier transform of C is attractive on the nearest neighbor, we generate superconductivity whose symmetry is determined by the particle-particle loops fermionic argument only.

-For now, lets assume that $C( q)$ (again we focus on the $d_{xy}$ orbital) is consisting of $\delta$-peaks at $q_2$ or $q_1/q_3$ with unit weight.
-This allows us to calculate the Fourier transformation $C( r)$ analytically.
+For now, lets assume that $C(q)$ (again we focus on the $d_{\rm{xy}}$ orbital) is consisting of $\delta$-peaks at $q_2$ or $q_1/q_3$ with unit weight, for simplicity we furthermore go back to a square lattice unit cell.
+This allows us to calculate the Fourier transformation $C(r)$ analytically.
 We focus on $C(r_x = 1, r_y = 0)$, since all other terms can be understood via symmetries.
-We find $C(r_x = 1, r_y = 0;q_2) = -1$ and $C(r_x = 1, r_y = 0;q_1) = e^{i2\pi/3}$, meaning that $P(q_2) = -1$ and $P(q_1) = -0.5$.
+We find $C(r_x = 1, r_y = 0;q_2) = -1$ and $C(r_x = 1, r_y = 0;q_1) = e^{i2\pi/3}$, meaning that $\Gamma^P(q_2) = -1$ and $\Gamma^P(q_1) = -0.5$ on the nearest neighbor shell.
 Thus the overestimation of correlations at $X$ amplifies tendency towards superconductivity, but not towards one specific type.
 In more general terms, any transfer momentum of the form $q_i = (q,q)$ will generate attraction in the even channel as long as $rq_i > \pi/2$.
 Below this threshold, the Fourier transformation of $C( q)$ will become positive and thus generate attractive interactions in the odd-channel.
 Thus also the predicted leading momentum transfer found in DMFT should generate attraction for a singlet state.